 What the heck is turmeric?

-3/2/2020 by Denise Dupras, MD
+3/14/2022 by Denise Dupras, M.D., Ph.D.

 Turmeric is the root of a plant similar to ginger.
-It's been used in cooking since 600 B.C. for its color and flavor and as an ingredient in curries and mustard.
+It's been used in cooking since 600 B.C. for its color and flavor, and as an ingredient in curries and mustard.
 But it's also long been used for medicinal purposes.

-Turmeric naturally contains curcumin, which has been found to be an antioxidant, as well as an anti-inflammatory.

-Turmeric is widely promoted for relief of joint pain and mobility and also reported to have benefits for digestion, depression, immunity, heart disease, memory and cognition.
-It's available in multiple forms: capsules, tablets, powder, softgels and gummies.
+Turmeric naturally contains curcumin, which has been found to be an antioxidant and anti-inflammatory.
+It is widely promoted to treat joint pain and improve mobility, and it's reported to have benefits for digestion, depression, immunity, heart disease, memory and cognition.
+Turmeric is available in capsules, tablets, powder, softgels and gummies.

-Does it work?
+Does turmeric work?